jonasauda/VinteR/README.md

 4. Open the VinteR app in Visual Studio (VinteR\vinter\VinteR\VinteR.sln).

 5. Install the NuGet packages.
-Right click on the VinteR C# project in Visual Studio and select "Manage NuGet Packages...".
+Right click on the VinteR C# project in the Solution Explorer and select "Manage NuGet Packages...".

 6. Install/Update the packages needed to run VinteR via the NuGet Manager.
-If there is an action that allows you to restore the needed packages just click on "restore" to retreive package automatically.
+If there is an action that allows you to restore the needed packages just click on "restore" to retreive packages automatically.

 ## Configure VinteR